git-akihakune/ThePromisedNeverland/documentation/gamedocs/walkthrough.md

 There are 3 ways to escape.
 Each will be written detailedly below.

+However, in-game content contains sufficient clue to solve the game on your own.
+You are encouraged to try to complete the game on your own first, before resorting to this guide.

 ## 1. The shortest path: Wall climbing
 You will be captured right away attempting to climb the wall.
 You must distract the demons and the Mother first.
 - First, search the forest at Northwest Ager for a hidden oil can